PercyChen451/ec327-proj/README.md

 - Bullets: Towers shoot bullets at enemies.
 Bullets deal damage upon hitting enemies.
 - Home: Your base that you need to protect.
 If it is destroyed, the game ends.
 - Difficulty The game gets progressively harder as enemies spawn more frequently and with increased health and speed.
-- Credits Developed by  Yufei Fan, Feng Tai, Panqi Gu, Yuxuan Chen License This project is licensed under the do whatever the fuck you want License
+- Credits Developed by  Yufei Fan, Feng Tai, Panqi Gu, Yuxuan Chen License This project is licensed under the do whatever the f you want License
 - search the LICENSE name for details.
 Contact If you have any questions or feedback, please contact Percy27@bu.edu